FusionAuth/fusionauth-site/DocsDevREADME.md

 As well as the competitor name if mentioned: `topic-upgrade-cognito`.

 Separate tags with spaces: `topic-upgrade-homegrown topic-community-story`

+You can add free form tags without the topic, tutorial, or feature prefix.
+Those will be collated and a tag cloud will be created on each blog post.

 ## Sizing Window for Screenshots